Ukraine says Russia seized relief workers in Mariupol convoy | Law-Order

 But Russian forces appeared unprepared and have often performed badly against Ukrainian resistance.

-The US estimates Russia has lost a bit more than 10 percent of the overall combat capability it had at the start of the fight, including troops, tanks and other materiel.
+The US estimates Russia has lost a bit more than 10% of the overall combat capability it had at the start of the fight, including troops, tanks and other materiel.

 Western officials say Russian forces are facing serious shortages of food, fuel and cold weather gear, leaving some soldiers suffering from frostbite.